svssathvik7/docs/docs/developers/sdk/nodejs/SettleOrder.md

 ---
-id: redeem-and-refund
+id: settle-order
 ---

-# Redeem and refund
+# Settle order

 Redeem and refund manage the completion or recovery of funds on the destination chain based on the state of the swap.